codenautas/multilang/README.md

 <!--lang:en-->
 In a Markdown or HTML-like file is written the documentation in multiple languages.

-One of these languages ​​is the main, the others are commented with &lt; and &gt;
+One of these languages ​​is the main, the others are commented with &lt;!-- and --&gt;

 Then with ` multilang` the other languages ​​are extracted to generate one file for each of the other languages ​​defined